Skew braces with no proper left ideals: Connection with minimal Hopf--Galois structures

-in Galois theory.
-Indeed, when $L/K$ is a Galois extension with Galois group $G$, the group ring $K[G]$ is naturally a Hopf--Galois structure on $L/K$, and the map $\Phi_{K[G]}$ reduces to the above Galois correspondence.
+that is analogous to the Galois correspondence in Galois theory.
+Indeed, in the case that $L/K$ is a~$G$-Galois extension, the group ring $K[G]$ is naturally a~Hopf--Galois structure on $L/K$, and the map $\Phi_{K[G]}$ above reduces to the usual Galois correspondence

+because the Hopf $K$-subalgebras of $K[G]$ are exactly the group rings $K[G']$, where $G'$ ranges over the subgroups of $G$.